evilsoft/crocks/src/Assign/README.md

 Assign ~> Assign -> Assign
 ```

 `concat` is used to combine (2) `Semigroup`s of the same type under an operation specified by the `Semigroup`.
-In the case of `Assign`, it will combine two objects, overwriting object previous value with the newer values.
+In the case of `Assign`, it will combine two objects, overwriting the first `Object`'s previous values with the values of the second `Object`.

 ```js
 Assign({})
   .concat(Assign({}))
 //=> Assign {}

 Assign({ a: 1 })
   .concat(Assign({ b: 2 }))
 //=> Assign { a: 1, b: 2 }

 Assign({ a: 1, b: 2 })
   .concat(Assign({ a: 3, b: 4 }))
 //=> Assign { a: 3, b: 4 }

 Assign({ b: 4 })
   .concat(Assign({ a: 1 }))
 //=> Assign { b: 4, a: 1 }